The Amazon River

-- The river has over 1,100 tributaries, 17 of which are over 1,500 kilometres long.
-A tributary is a stream, or smaller river, that flows into a main river.
+- The river has over 1,100 tributaries, 17 of which are over 1,500 kilometers long.
+A tributary is a stream, or smaller river, that flows into the main river.

 - Because it is so massive, it is sometimes called The River Sea.

 It is the second biggest river in the world, with the Nile River taking top spot at 6,650km!